gitlabhq/gitlabhq/doc/development/ui_guide.md

 3. SVGs that are limited to one color should be exported without a fill color so the color can be set using CSS.
 4. Ensure that exported SVGs have been run through an [SVG cleaner](https://github.com/RazrFalcon/SVGCleaner) to remove unused elements and attributes.

-You can open you svg in a text editor to ensure that it is clean.
+You can open your svg in a text editor to ensure that it is clean.
-Incorrect file will look like this:
+Incorrect files will look like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>